 - 5. Below the graphical display of the switch, the one of the following: - Disable Auto-LAGs: Do the following: - a.
-Click the button so that it turns gray.
-A pop-up window displays a warning. - b.
+Turn off the toggle so that it displays gray and is positioned to the left A pop-up window displays a warning. - b.
 Click the Yes button.
-Your settings are saved. - Enable Auto-LAGs: Click the button so that it turns green.
-Your settings are saved automatically. - 6.
-To save the settings to the running configuration, at the top of the page, click the Save icon or text.
+Your settings are saved. - Enable Auto-LAGs: Turn on the toggle so that it displays green and is positioned to the right.

+Your settings are saved automatically.
+By default, the Auto-LAG feature is enabled.

+6. To save the settings to the running configuration, at the top of the page, click the Save icon or text.